Display to header level

 If the easement document does not provide otherwise, the law applicable to easements and other servitudes allows the owners to continue to use the easement area provided that the use is not inconsistent with the grant.

-The Short Form does not specifically address owners’ continuing rights of use but, since it doesn’t state otherwise, owners would have continuing rights of use.
+The Model Grant of Trail Easement does not specifically address owners’ continuing rights of use but, since it doesn’t state otherwise, owners would have continuing rights of use.

 The footnote to this subsection provides document drafters with an option to specify particular activities that will not be considered “inconsistent with the grant.”

-The Model and its commentary provide a number of ways to document the understanding of the owners and the holder as to the owners’ reserved rights with respect to the easement area.
+The Model Trail Easement Agreement and its commentary provide a number of ways to document the understanding of the owners and the holder as to the owners’ reserved rights with respect to the easement area.

 The general rule established by a grant of exclusive use is that the owners are not allowed to use the easement area unless the holder otherwise agrees.
 Thus, the owners must never assume they can access the easement area—not even for purposes consistent with the exercise of holder’s easement rights.
 The owners need to consider carefully whether any circumstances are foreseeable in which they may need to access the easement area and, if so, reserve rights to cover those circumstances in the easement document.